Just like everything at Edpuzzle, we try to keep our Gradebook simple, powerful and useful. We'll explain the following sections in greater detail:

 Individual student report

 If you click on any student's name, you'll get an individual report.
 You'll see the total score, the total time spent and their progress for each assignment.
-This report is ideal if you want to have a one-on-one meeting with your students.
+This report is ideal if you want to have a one-on-one meeting with a student.

 Range of dates

 By default, you'll see the video lesson assignments from the past 30 days.
-If you want to change the date range, click on the "Last 30 days" button and enter the dates of your choice.
+If you want to change the date range, click on the "Start Date" box and enter the dates of your choice.

 If you want to download any information from the Gradebook to use in your school reports, simply click "Export Gradebook."
 You'll get a CSV file that you can open using Excel, Google Sheets, or even upload to your online School Gradebook.